alohaleonardo/Super_Resolution_with_CNNs_and_GANs/README.md

-## This readme is still in progress, please refer to the last section #to use our code for now, thank you!
+## This readme is still in progress, but it already support section #Quickstart

 # Super Resolution with CNNs and GANs